GodXuxilie/Efficient_ACL_via_RCS/README.md

 # Efficient Adversarial Contrastive Learning via Robustness-aware Coreset Selection (NeurIPS23 Submission)

-In this repo, we provide the code and the script for reproduce the experiemtns in the main paper, including adversarial contrastive learning (ACL) on CIFAR-10, ACL on ImageNet-1K, and standard adversarial training (SAT) on ImageNet-1K.
+In this repo, we provide the code and the script for reproduce the experiemtns in the main paper, including ACL/DynACL on CIFAR-10/CIFAR-100/STL10, ACL on ImageNet-1K, and standard adversarial training (SAT) on ImageNet-1K.

 ### Dataset preparation
 As for preparing ImageNet-1K of $224\times 224$ resolution, we use the following scripts.